stimulant/ampm/README.md

         "enabled": true, // false to turn off "colorize": true, // Colors are fun.
         "timestamp": true, // Include timestamps.
-        "level": "info" // The logging level to write: info, warn, error.
+        "level": "info", // The logging level to write: info, warn, error.
+        "preserve": false // If false, the ampm client should send console output to the server if possible.
     },

     // Settings for Google Analytics.